Succession Planning Software vs. Consulting: Which is Right for Your Organization?

 Home » Blog » Succession Planning Software vs. Consulting: Which is Right for Your Organization?

-When it comes to succession planning, organizations often explore two key support options: software solutions and consulting services.
+When it comes to succession planning, organizations often explore two key support options to help them get started with the process: software solutions and consulting services.
+Each of these options offers different advantages, and their selection often depends on the organization’s specific needs, goals, and resources.

 • Succession planning software provides digital tools to streamline the process, helping organizations identify key roles, assess talent, and track progress through automated workflows, templates, and reporting features.1